cjakabos/portfolio-web/docs/platform/README.md

 - proposing a new runtime, data store, or browser surface
 - changing ingress, auth, or operator capabilities
 - reviewing API-contract changes between backend and frontend
-- evaluating whether a module is product-bearing, operator-only, or legacy/demo
+- evaluating whether a module is product-bearing, operator-only, supporting, or optional in the flagship story